bangle-io/nalanda/README.md

 ### Displaying the counter

-Now that we have set up the store, we can use the `useSlice` hook to access the state and actions from the slice.
+With the store in place, employ the useSlice hook to access the state and actions from the slice:

 ```tsx copy filename="counter.tsx"
 import { useTrack, useStore } from '@nalanda/react';